 If you think back to when you were a pupil, which teacher caught your eye?
 Was it the one that stood at the front reading from a book or sheet of paper in a monosyllabic tone?
 Or perhaps it was the one who was animated and engaged – who showed they were truly passionate about their subject?
-Chances are it was the latter, but being this kind of teacher can feel challenging after years of working.
+Chances are it was the latter, but being this kind of teacher can feel challenging after years of working in the classroom.

 Why is motivation important?